The Pressure Ulcers to Zero (PUTZ) collaborative is sponsored by the Health Service Executive (HSE) National Quality Improvement Team (NQI Team).

-The collaborative placed an intentional focus on pressure ulcer prevention as pressure ulcers are:
+The PUTZ collaborative places an intentional focus on pressure ulcer prevention as pressure ulcers are:

 The cost of treating a pressure ulcer can vary but it has been estimated that it costs €119,000 to successfully treat one patient with a grade 4 pressure ulcer.
 Based on this figure, it is estimated that it could cost €250 million per annum to manage pressure ulcers across all care settings in Ireland (Gethin et al.2005)